Correlation inference attacks against machine learning models: Related work

-Our work differs significantly from previous work in PIA.
+Our work differs substantially from previous work in PIAs.
 First, we focus, by design, on explicit micro characteristics of the dataset $X$ rather than on external macro properties of the record (e.g., the gender label of an image).
-Second, our attack, contrary to PIAs, does not require access to a subset of the dataset or, at least, a dataset sampled from a similar distribution.
-This would indeed mean that the attacker could readily compute the correlations or, at least, have a very good prior on them.
-Our shadow models are trained exclusively on synthetic records, making them accessible to weak attackers.
-Third, previous works focus on a categorical choice between \textit{very distinct} properties.
-For instance, Ganju et al.~\cite{ganju2018} aim to infer whether the proportion of older faces is equal to (precisely) 23\% or 37\% or if exactly 0\% or 87\% of the faces where from white people~\cite{ganju2018}.
+Second, we demonstrate how dataset-level information, here correlations, can be used as building blocks for more accurate attribute inference attacks.
+Third, our attack, contrary to PIAs, does not require access to a subset of the dataset or, at least, a dataset sampled from a similar distribution.
+This would indeed mean that the adversary could readily compute the correlations or, at least, have a very good prior on them.
+We here do not assume access to private data for approximating the distribution, developing a methodology for inferring correlations which relies on synthetic data instead of private data.
+More specifically, the models we use to generate the training dataset of the meta-classifier are trained exclusively on synthetic records.
+This makes the attack accessible to weaker adversaries than those of previous works.
+Fourth, previous works mainly focus on a categorical choice between \textit{very distinct} properties.
+For instance, Ganju et al.~\cite{ganju2018property} aim to infer whether the proportion of older faces is equal to (precisely) 23\% or 37\% or if exactly 0\% or 87\% of the faces where from white people~\cite{ganju2018property}.
 By contrast, we frame the correlation inference task as a prediction task \textit{covering the entire range of possible values}.
-While Zhou et al.~\cite{zhou2022property} aim to address this shortcoming by framing property inference as a regression task, they only apply their attack to Generative Adversarial Networks which would, by design, reflect the statistical properties of the training dataset making a correlation attack trivial.
+While Zhou et al.~\cite{zhou2021property} aim to address this shortcoming by framing property inference as a regression task, they only apply their attack to Generative Adversarial Networks which would, by design, reflect the statistical properties of the training dataset making a correlation attack trivial.